swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/Reference Syntax/API Reference Syntax/Metadata.md

 > Note: Starting with version 6.0, @Redirected is supported as a child directive of @Metadata.
 In previous versions, @Redirected must be used as a top level directive.

+### Usage in documentation comments

+If you wish, you can specify `@Metadata` configuration in documentation comments for the following customizations:

+- ``Available``
+- ``CustomMetadata``

+> Note: Don't specify an `@Metadata` directive in both the symbol's documentation comment and its documentation extension file.
+If you have one in each, DocC will pick the one in the documentation extension and discard the one in the documentation comment.

 ## Topics

 ### Extending or Overriding Source Documentation